vantoozz/proxy-scraper/README.md

 ### Setup

-Proxy-scraper library is built on top of [HTTPlug](http://httplug.io/) and requires a compatible HTTP client.
+The library is built on top of [HTTPlug](http://httplug.io/) and requires a compatible HTTP client.
 Available clients are listed on Packagist: https://packagist.org/providers/php-http/client-implementation.
 To use the library you have to install any of them, e.g.:

 ```bash
 composer require php-http/guzzle6-adapter